GlobalWebIndex/weak-css/README.md

 ![](media/description.png)

+**This document is in state of draft and might change rapidly over time.**

 ## :ok_hand: Philosophy is Based on:

 - :point_right: **Concern separation** - *HTML describes "what" no "how" - using single class name.*